qooxdoo/qooxdoo/README.md

 Number one gotcha is that you have to run the compiler every time you change your code, because it's being transpiled.
 This will get easy "real soon now" with a continuous compilation, but for the moment you have to run the compiler manually.

+The old style compiler hints (eg #require, #asset etc) have been deprecated in generate.py for some time now, and they are not supported in QxCompiler at all (there will be some warnings output "real soon now" but it is a good idea to do a quick grep through your code)

 ##Documentation
 The documentation is a bit thin right now, but I'm working on it - please get in touch if you need help (see